Visible Infrared Imaging Radiometer Suite (VIIRS)

 VIIRS features daily multi-band imaging capabilities to support the acquisition of high-resolution atmospheric imagery and other instrument products, including visible and infrared imaging of hurricanes and detection of fires, smoke and atmospheric aerosols.

 VIIRS extends and improves upon a series of measurements initiated by the Advanced Very High Resolution Radiometer (AVHRR), the Moderate Resolution Imaging Spectroradiometer (MODIS) and the Operational Linescan System (OLS).
 VIIRS has better spatial resolution with a larger swath as compared to legacy imagers.
-In fact, it was the VIIRS' Day/Night Band sensor that captured the widely popular and beautiful Earth at Night" Black Marble image [PDF].
+In fact, it was the VIIRS' Day/Night Band sensor that captured the widely popular and beautiful Earth at Night's Black Marble image [PDF].